 But how has the increase in the black population impacted Maine?
 Which cities and towns in Maine have seen the greatest increase in its Black population?

-What's the blackest city in Maine?
-Portland took the number one over all spot for the largest Black population in Maine for 2022.
-See if it ranked as one of the most african american cities in America.
+What’s the blackest city in Maine?
+The city with the largest Black population in Maine for 2025 is Lewiston.
+See if Lewiston ranked as one of the most african american places in America.

 And if you already knew these places were Black, check out the best places to live in Maine or the most diverse places in Maine.